wfraser/dc4/README.md

 The full syntax is well-described by the GNU dc man page.
 Run `man 1 dc` or view [an online version](https://linux.die.net/man/1/dc).

-`dc4` is a reimplementation of `dc` based on GNU dc, which is currently the most widespread version, and which contains significant extensions over the traditional Unix version.
+`dc4` is a reimplementation of `dc` compatible with GNU dc, which is currently the most widespread version, and which contains significant extensions over the traditional Unix version.
 The source code of GNU dc was not used to develop dc4, but its documentation and its observed behavior were used extensively.